iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.9.01.000_00/report.md

 > Took a while to connect with the doctor.
 The appointment was really rushed and I was prescribed a medicine that didn't make sense.
 I called customer support to try to get info on why I was prescribed the certain medicine and was told I had to "take it or leave it or call a different doctor".
 Tried calling a different physician and the physician declined my call.
 I would rather go to ready care.<br> :date: __2020-07-03 21:36:58__

 > This tool has failed me twice now, trying again tomorrow.
 Your tech support said my end was fine, it on yours.
 It is not conducive to ones mental health to experience these failures when trying to get better.
 I could lose my job if I don't get to speak to a doctor soon.<br> :date: __2020-06-17 13:37:42__

-> If I ever wanted my medical information shared with marketers, advertising networks and "services that can provide me options" I'd just post it on Facebook because that's easier and just about as secure.<br> :date: __2020-06-11 16:25:44__